huyhieugckm/Zukky/README.md

 # Thank you!
-# That code is not completed.
-If you need .csv file, contact me!
+# That code only run on Linux, if run on Windows, it may cause issue.
+# Use file DB.txt to create tables on mysql.
 # Sorry for my bad english!